-Tiger & Bunny and Gundam MS Igloo feature their work quite prominently.
+-Tiger & Bunny and Gundam MS Igloo feature their work quite prominently.

--Interestingly they lend a hand for the recent Space Battleship Yamato remake.
+-Interestingly they lent a hand for the recent Space Battleship Yamato remake.

 Nerima Studio (Formerly Ogikubo Studio(Even more formerly known as Sunrise Emotion)):

 -Initially established for Steamboy I believe, went on to work on Katsuhiro Otomo’s FREEDOM OVA series and then onto Hipira: The Little Vampire, SD Gundam Sangokuden (or St.11 perhaps?), Coicent and the King of Thorn movie.

 -Their most recent show is Valvrave the Liberator and they also created the Short Peace 4-part movie.